 Let’s Get Started – Create Your Discovery Call System

-The next part of the system (see part 1 here) deals with discovery calls.
+The next part of this system deals with discovery calls.

 You either love ’em or you hate ’em.